jhaGagan0/NETFLIX-DATA-ANALYSIS/README.md

 ## 🧠 Key Questions Explored

-Here are the extracted questions from your conclusion section:
 What are the Top 10 Most Popular Movies on Netflix?

 What genre has the highest total vote count?

 Is there any correlation between Vote Average and Popularity?

 Which are the Top 5 Genres by Total Popularity?

 What genre has the highest average popularity?

 What does the relationship between Vote Average and Popularity look like?

 What is the most frequent genre in the dataset?

 What genre has the highest votes?

 What movie got the highest popularity?
 What’s its genre?

 What movie got the lowest popularity?
 What’s its genre?

 Which year has the most filmed movies?

 ---